MScBiomedicalInformatics/MSIB32500/README.md

 **Week 2 – Introduction to Shell scripting; Linux commands for routine Bioinformatics tasks; and Introduction to Parallel and distributed computing**

 Session Leader or Guest Lecturer: Jorge Andrade, PhD
-Objectives: Learn how to develop linux Shell scripts.
+Objectives: Learn how to develop Linux Shell scripts.
-Learn how to use Linux commands to solve commun bioinformatics taks.
+Learn how to use Linux commands to solve common bioinformatics tasks.
 Learn the basics of parallel and distributed computing environments, basic models for parallel computation, and design of parallel and distributed algorithms.
 Required Reading:
 Recommended: Introduction to Parallel Computing, chapters 1, 3 and 4; Applied Parallel Computing Springer series Lecture Notes in Computer Science.
 (LNCS).
 Volume 4699. pp 791-798 2007

-**Week 3 - Using a High Performance Computing cluster for bioinformatics analysis**
+**Week 3 - Using a High-Performance Computing cluster for bioinformatics analysis**

 Session Leader or Guest Lecturer: Jorge Andrade, PhD
 Objectives: Learn how develop HPC batch scripts using the Linux shell to execute code and develop analysis pipelines to perform computationally expensive bioinformatics tasks.